My wife recently asked me, “Why do you assume you’ll die before me?”

 There are many reasons why the ratio of men to women (which is roughly equal in young adulthood) starts to favor women over time.
 Among the most powerful factors?
 Men tend to

 - take bigger risks.
 Some of the reason seems to be “biological destiny.”
 The frontal lobe of the brain — the part that controls judgment and consideration of an action’s consequences — develops more slowly in boys and young men than in their female counterparts.
-This likely contributes to the fact that far more boys and men die in accidents or due to violence than girls and women.
+This may contribute to the fact that far more boys and men die in accidents or due to violence than girls and women.
 Examples include biking, driving drunk, and homicide.
 This tendency toward lack of judgment and consideration of consequences may also contribute to detrimental lifestyle decisions among young men, such as smoking or drinking to excess.

 - have more dangerous jobs.
 Men far outnumber women in some of the riskiest occupations, including military combat, firefighting, and working at construction sites.